tyto-sec/tyto-sec/README.md

   ########  ########## ########   ########  ###    ### ###########     ###        ###

 Hi my name is Victor.
-This account was made so I can upload pentest related content on github.
+This github was made so I can upload pentest related scripts.

 Currently my tech stack is: